University of Utah Hospital

 The University of Utah Hospital is a research and teaching hospital on the campus of the University of Utah in Salt Lake City, Utah.
-It serves as a major regional referral center for Utah and the surrounding states of Idaho, Nevada, Wyoming, Montana and New Mexico.
-University of Utah Health Care is praised for the following specialties: cardiology, geriatrics, gynecology, pediatrics, rheumatology, pulmonology, neurology, oncology, orthopedics, and ophthalmology.
+It serves as a major regional referral center for Utah and the surrounding states of Idaho, Nevada, Wyoming, Montana and Colorado.
+Since 1965, it has grown to become a health care system known as University of Utah Health, which includes five hospitals and twelve community health centers.
+University of Utah Health is praised for the following specialties: cardiology, geriatrics, gynecology, pediatrics, rheumatology, pulmonology, neurology, oncology, orthopedics, and ophthalmology.

 History

 University of Utah Hospital opened its doors in 1965, coinciding with the closing of Salt Lake County General Hospital, which had served as the main teaching hospital for the University of Utah School of Medicine since 1942.
+In September 1981, an expansion to the old building was dedicated.
 In 1982, Barney Clark received the world's first permanently implanted artificial heart, the Jarvik-7, during an operation performed by William C. DeVries, M.D.

-In September 1981, an expansion to the old building was dedicated.

 In 2001 the hospital was named as the Intermountain West's first nationally certified Level 1 Trauma Center by the American College of Surgeons.
 In 2007 the George S. and Dolores Dore Eccles Critical Care Pavilion, an addition to the hospital was opened.
 A new $200-million patient care pavilion, with space for an additional 100 private patient rooms, was dedicated in July 2009.
 Mario R. Capecchi, Ph.D. won the 2007 Nobel Prize in Physiology or Medicine as a University of Utah gene targeting pioneer.

+In March, 2017, University of Utah Health Care was quietly renamed University of Utah Health.
 In July 2017, the hospital was part of an incident where the police detective Jeff Payne wrongfully arrested nurse Alex Wubbels.
 Payne asked Wubbels to provide a blood sample from an unconscious patient, and she was arrested when she refused.
 Wubbels was later released and no charges were brought against her.
 In September 2017, after footage of the incident went viral, the hospital announced changes to the hospital protocol meant to stop a similar incident from happening in the future.
 Under this new protocol, police officers will not be allowed in patient-care areas and will speak with "house supervisors" instead of nurses.